The Best 2026 Credit Card Strategy: No Fees and Maximum Returns

 Just after borrowing money from a loan shark, this is the worst kind of debt you can have!
 This kind of debt has at least 10% interest and can go as high as 20% interest.
 This fee is a lot of money you will lose if you start having credit card debt!

-2. Do not withdraw money with your Credit Card
+2. Do not withdraw money with your credit card

 Also, you should never withdraw cash with your credit card.

-Most Swiss credit cards have high fees on cash withdrawals.
-But withdrawing money is not what credit cards are about.
+Most Swiss credit cards have high fees for cash withdrawals.
+However, withdrawing money is not what credit cards are about.
 For instance, the Amex from Swisscard has a 3.95% fee on withdrawal with a minimum of 5 CHF.
 Of course, if you are in an emergency and this is the only thing you can do, it is not so bad to pay this interest.
 However, you should be careful to use it only in case of an actual emergency!

 3. Always use the correct card